LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

 Now create 2 void methods called **Scoping** and **UnScope**, as well as an **IEnumerator** called **OnScope** and put the Scoping method in the **Update** method.

-### Scoping Method
+#### Scoping Method

 The Scoping method is what will be used to make the aiming animations play back and forth, as well as zooming in and out, by controlling the other two methods that are responsible for this.
+Now create a private script reference to the **AnimationController script** variable and on top of the Update method, create an Awake method and write the following which should contain these new variables when you're finished:

+    AnimationController animator;

+    void Awake()
+    {
+        animator = GetComponent<AnimationController>();
+    }

+This is how the animation will be capable of **calling** the **PlayAnimation** function from the AnimationController script (AnimationController is further down).

 In the Scoping method write the following:

     void Scoping()
     {
         if (Input.GetButtonDown("Fire2"))
         {
             isScoped = !isScoped;
-            scopeAnimator.SetBool("Scoped", isScoped);
+            animator.PlayAnimation();

             if (isScoped)
             {